 One of the most popular and practical shower solutions, tile offers a lasting, water-resistant surface for your shower from the ground up.
 However, choosing the right shower tile for your project is one the most important decisions you will make when designing or remodeling a bathroom.
 There are a variety of factors to consider including slip resistance, architectural details, even how water can affect your tile.
-To help make the decision process a little easier, we've put together the pros and cons of using both ceramic tile and Glass in the shower, as well as some shower tile design inspiration from some of our favorite projects.
+To help make the decision process a little easier, we've put together the pros and cons of using both a ceramic tile and glass tile shower, as well as some shower tile design inspiration from some of our favorite projects.

 Lets start with Ceramic Tile

 Ceramic tile is a classic choice for shower tile design.
 Whether you're covering a floor, a shower wall, or even a tub surround, ceramic tile offers a timeless look that will make your shower the center of attention.
 Although ceramic tile is considered a traditional shower tile choice, your tile design style doesn't necessarily need to be traditional.
 A classic subway tile is always a great choice, but if you're looking for a more contemporary or modern look, mix things up a little and try a bold splash of color, or an interesting specialty shape.
 No matter what style you choose, ceramic tile offers your shower space a surface material that will last a lifetime in both durability and style.

 Pros of using ceramic tile in the shower

 – Price is one of the biggest pros when it comes to ceramic tile.
 Ceramic tile comes in a variety of price ranges, offering something for every budget.
 This also makes it a great choice for larger surface areas such as the floor, ceiling, and a walls.

 – Ceramic tile is one of the most durable materials you can choose for your shower.
 It will stand the test of time against daily wear and tear, and with the right grout and regular care, ceramic tile it will be fairly low maintenance.